toddledev/documentation/docs/15-good-practices/02-use-of-packages-in-a-project/index.md

 ---
-title: The editor - overview
+title: Use of Packages in a Project
 description: toddle docs
 date: 2025-03-03
 updated: 2025-03-03
 author: Franz Baur
 tags:
-  - editor
+  - Good Practice
 ---

-# The Editor - Overview
+# How to use packages in my project